 In addition, representatives from Virginia's natural resource agencies are available to inform participants of the services available to them.

-The 13th Annual Woods & Wildlife Conference washeld February 25, 2017 at the Daniel Technology Center, Germanna Community College, Culpeper.
-Thanks to the 170+ people who attended!
-Stay tuned for information on the 2018 program.
+The 14th Annual Woods & Wildlife Conference will be held on February 24, 2018 at the Daniel Technology Center, Germanna Community College, Culpeper.
+Registration opens in December.

 Topics covered at the 2017 conference included: